Ben-G/Website/content/post/2018-06-08-Beyond-Agile/post.md

 I frequently see teams implement a formal Scrum process, but combining it with multi-month long projects and a waterfall approach.
 This leads to a lot of overhead for sprint planning, estimation and retros but doesn't provide the momentum of an iterative development approach and typically does not lead to a predictable schedule, since even the best engineers are bad at estimating huge projects.
 This process also rarely leaves room for creativity, as teams are churning through predefined stories and tasks from sprint to sprint.

-My main issue though is that many teams invest too much time in process in the first place while neglecting improving recruiting, a focus on metrics and other key aspects mentioned above.
+My main issue though is not the implementation of a specific process.
+It is that many teams put too much emphasis on process in the first place, while neglecting more important areas of building a great team.

 ### Conclusion